 Standing and fighting is an irrelevant response to conflict.
 Being clever, sarcastic or insulting has nothing to do with anything.
 Inflicting wounds in response to being wounded only makes sense in the mythological world where the “bad guy” learns a lesson through the forceful application of a shiner.

-In the real world, a violent response, a hurtful response, almost always just escalates matters.
+In the real world, a violent response, a hurtful response, nearly always just escalates matters.

 Ultimately our steel toe-insert legends appeal to us because they bespeak bravery.
 But speaking honestly and responsibly takes far more courage than an irrational, emotional resort to violence.